mthjn/OPENPROV/demo.md

 Make sure to pick a long and unique passphrase.
 If your key gets stolen, this passphrase is the only thing protecting it!

-The following commands are used: (Commands/Options are displayed in bold)
+The following is the screen dump from running PGP

 ````
 pi@raspberrypi ~ $ gpg --gen-key